CloudCannon/documentation/_i18n/internationalisation.md

 ## Obtaining the current locale

-Once you have tagged the elements that need translation, CloudCannon can generate a lookup of the languages.
+Once you have tagged the elements that need translation, CloudCannon can generate a lookup of the content.
 CloudCannon supports three file extensions: `.json`, `.yml` or `properties`.
 These files are called locales.

 To obtain the current locale you can visit any of these urls on your site: